 Aberdeen Art Gallery, 24 September 2022

-Aberdeen Built Ships is a database of over 3,000 ships built in Aberdeen, researched by volunteers over nearly 20 years.
-As part of work to clean and standardise data for a new-look website, we are identifying ships with links to slavery, empire and colonial history, and where women played active roles.
-We hope to investigate their stories further and would welcome more volunteers to help.
-We expect to publish any research online by 2025.
+On-going Aberdeen-built Ships is a database of over 3,000 ships built in Aberdeen, researched by volunteers over nearly 20 years.
+We are identifying ships with links to slavery, empire and colonial history, and where women played active roles.

 For further information about these projects and to get involved please contact AAGMcurators@aberdeencity.gov.uk.